Athens & Epidaurus Festival

 Odeon of Herodes Atticus: The Festival’s main performance venue, located at the foot of the Acropolis.
 Built in honour of Herodes’ wife, Aspasia Annia Regilla, this exquisitely beautiful Roman Odeon dates from the 2nd century A.D. and was restored in the 1950s.
 Over the years, it has welcomed some of the greatest stars in the world, boasting names such as Luciano Pavarotti, Frank Sinatra, Nana Mouskouri, Liza Minnelli and Maria Callas.

 Capacity: 5,000 (4,500 tickets up for sale)

-- Peiraios 260: A former industrial area of several buildings just off Athens’ centre, at Peiraios 260 str.
-Since 2006, the stages of the former Tsaousoglou factory have been renovated to accommodate Greek and international avant-garde artists, emerging or established, from the fields of theatre and dance.
+Peiraios 260: A former industrial cluster of buildings just a stone’s throw from Athens’ centre, at Peiraios 260 str.
+In 2006, the stages of the former Tsaousoglou factory were renovated to accommodate Greek and international avant-garde artists, emerging or established, from the fields of theatre and dance.

 The Epidaurus Festival is held at the following venues:

 Ancient Theatre of Epidaurus: World-famous for its unparalleled acoustics and elegant aesthetics, the Theatre dates from the 4th century B.C. and is located inside the Asclepius Sanctuary, at the heart of the Argolis region.
 The magnificently built venue is dedicated to ancient Greek drama, hosting tragedies and comedies performed by Greek and international theatre groups alike, with English surtitles for international visitors.